embaldridge/commonness-and-rarity/Postdoc-proposal.md

 2.Teaching plan, if the teaching option is being requested in Competitive Areas 1 or 2 [3 pages].
 -->
 #Dissertation Research
+Competed five species abundance distribution models against each other, bunches of data, etc, rework intro for chapter 1 plus extra bits for chapters 2 & 3.